n43ee7/OpenTerm/README.md

 _With Great powers in C, comes great responsibilities in C_
 ________________________________________________________________________________________
 # OpenTerm
 C-based basic computer shell.
-What needs to be said
+Immitation Linux Shell enviornment with an 80s DOS-like computer Enviornment.